Users and Permissions¶

 |Group Admin||Add CloudBolt users to their group, change roles granted to other users in the group, create and delete sub-groups, cannot access console on a server|

 When viewing the Roles UI, there are separate sections for Roles Assignable to Users (Group Roles) and Special Roles.
 The Special Roles are not assignable, but are instead determined by context.
-For example, the Service Owner role comes into play whenever determining permissions for a Service that the user owns.
+For example, the Resource Owner role comes into play whenever determining permissions for a Resource that the user owns.

 By default, these Special Roles get all of the permissions for the particular object type.
 For example, a Server Owner can do anything to a Server they own.